docker/labs/nodejs/4_single_host_networking.md

   mongo-data:
 ```

+Our compose file:
-* define one database container and one api container
+* defines one database container and one api container
-* internal port of app container is mapped to a random port on the host
+* maps internal port of app container to a random port on the host
-* application container is connected to mongo container using container name
+* connect application container to mongo container using container name
-* volume used to mount mongodb data folder
+* uses a user defined volume for mongodb data folder

-# Lifecycle and scalability
+## Lifecycle and scalability

-* lifecycle
-  * ```docker-compose  up```  (-d option enables the application to run in background)
+* Start the application ```docker-compose up -d```  (-d option enables the application to run in background)
-  * ```docker-compose ps```
+* Check the status of each services conposing the application ```docker-compose ps```
-  * ```docker-compose stop```
+* Stop the application ```docker-compose stop```
-* scalability
-  * ```docker-compose scale app=3```
+* Scale the app service changing the number of instances ```docker-compose scale app=3```

 ![3 api containers](https://dl.dropboxusercontent.com/u/2330187/docker/labs/node/single_host_net_1.png)

-But how are the new containers found ?
+Several containers of the app service (our Node.js API) are running but how are the new instanciated containers addressed ?

-Need to add a load balancer that will be updated each time a container is created or removed
+=> Need to add a load balancer that will be updated each time a container is created or removed

 ## Usage of dockercloud/haproxy image

-* listen to all Docker Engine events
+* Listens to all Docker Engine events
   * http://docs.docker.com/engine/reference/commandline/events/
-* automatic update of load balancer configuration
-  * when a container is created or removed
+* Automatic update of load balancer configuration when container are created or removed
-* works on a swarm or on a single Docker host

 ![load balancer](https://dl.dropboxusercontent.com/u/2330187/docker/labs/node/single_host_net_2.png)

-# Adding load balancer to docker-compose.yml
+## Adding load balancer to our Compose file

-* Load balancer exposes port 8000 to the outside
-* App container only exposes port 80 internally
-* Services communicate with each other though their name (using Docker Engine embedded DNS name server)
+The new version of our docker-compose.yml is

 ```
 version: '2'